-Clarke intends to call it, The Atlas of Norbiton.
+Clarke intends to call it, with glorious abandon, The Atlas of Norbiton.

 Interesting though the idea doubtless is, I cannot help but wonder if it is not set up in rivalry to the Anatomy of Norbiton which, I now realise with no little smugness, is swelling to Borgesian dimensions of completeness.

 The city, from the quattrocento, is a unified space; a perspectival space.
-It is no longer represented or experienced as a medieval cluster of objects – castle, cathedral, tower jumbled within the walls – but as a homogenous, infinite, isotropic space in which, Panofsky avers, the bodies inhabiting that space do not have any greater weight or so to speak density than the space between them.
+It is no longer represented or experienced as a medieval cluster of objects – castle, cathedral, tower jumbled within the walls – but as a homogenous, infinite, isotropic space in which (Panofsky again) the bodies inhabiting that space do not have any greater weight or so to speak density than the space between them.
 The city is not, as in Calvino, something squatting in the desert, something you arrive at; it is an intelligible and relational, open and geometric sanity, through which you can move.